-Purpose: This is a visual demonstration of your project, bighlighting important aspects in an appealing and easy to understand way.
+Purpose: This is a visual demonstration of your project, highlighting important aspects in an appealing and easy to understand way.
 These are often presented at node closeout events, conferences, and recruiting events.

 - The formatting for each section should match the template: - ° Headings are Century Gothic and 44-point font. - ° Text within all images, maps, charts, and graphs are also Century Gothic. - ° All other text is Garamond. - ° Body text size is at least 24. - ° Caption text size is at least 16. - Turn on slide guides and keep ALL poster content within the red margins: - ⇒ Click on the "View" tab -> check all boxes ("Ruler", "Gridlines", "Guides") within the "Show" section of the "View" ribbon - ° The left edges of each of the sections should be lined up and within the guidelines. - Title case should be used for the project subtitle. - The abstract on this poster should be the same as the one written in the Project Summary final draft. - Think of ways to demonstrate the project methodology visually.
 Think outside the box!
-Any flowcharts should be separate and editable rather than saved as an image. - Objectives and conclusions should be in bulleted lists. - ° The bullets used should be symbol #52 in the Webdings font and should be the designated color for your project's application area. - All images (maps, figures, tables, graphs, etc.) MUST have separate and editable text: - ° Any text on the study area map should be in Century Gothic font. - ° The map AND legend should not imported as a single image. - The satellite images in the Earth observations section should some from DEVELOPedia.
-If your EO is not listed, contact the PC team. - The results section should be mostly imagery. - Only US federal agency logos are allowed on the poster; no other logos should be on your poster. - If the project is a continuation, previous team members should be included in the acknowledgements section.
+Any flowcharts should be separate and editable rather than saved as an image. - Objectives and conclusions should be in bulleted lists. - ° The bullets used should be symbol #52 in the Webdings font and should be the designated color for your project's application area. - All images (maps, figures, tables, graphs, etc.) MUST have separate and editable text: - ° Any text on the study area map should be in Century Gothic font. - ° The map AND legend should not imported as a single image. - The satellite images in the Earth observations section should come from DEVELOPedia.
+If your EO is not listed, contact the PC team. - The results section should be mostly imagery. - Make sure your conclusions are engaging and informative.
+Conclusions should tell the reader what your work means and how your work relates to the concerns of partner organizations.
+Conclusions can be qualitative.
+Contact the PC team if you need suggestions or guidance. - Only US federal agency logos are allowed on the poster; no other logos should be on your poster. - If the project is a continuation, previous team members should be included in the acknowledgements section.
 For acknowledging past contributors, include their DEVELOP location. - Don't forget to update poster's footer to include your project short title, node name, and term year.